f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

 `Find out more about FRRouting <https://docs.frrouting.org/>`_

-We will deploy a simple nginx demo container, `infra-client-1`, which will function as both our client and a simple way to observe egress traffic.
+We will deploy a simple nginx demo container, **infra-client-1**, which will function as both our client and a simple way to observe egress traffic.

 We will orchestrate the creation of these containers with *docker-compose*.

-#### Run: `create-router-and-client-containers.sh`
+You'll now run the script to create them:

 .. code-block:: bash
    :caption: Create Router and Client Containers